All Episodes

 Where did that come from?

-Charles Dolan, who is Charles Dolan?
+Who is Charles Dolan?

 Why is he important?

-Charles Dolan, a career Democrat, longtime Clinton ally, worked on Bill Clinton's presidential campaign, worked on Hillary Clinton's presidential campaign, and then has given tens of thousands of dollars to only Democratic candidates for national office.
+Charles Dolan, a career Democrat, longtime Clinton ally, worked on Bill Clinton's presidential campaign, worked on Hillary Clinton's presidential campaign, and has given tens of thousands of dollars to only Democratic candidates for national office.

-He is affiliated with Danchenko and Steele.
+He is affiliated with Denchenko and Steele.

 How does that happen?